jaymedavis/hubble/README.md

 After adding some data, setting some thresholds, the dashboard will now look like below
 <img src="https://raw.github.com/jaymedavis/hubble/master/screenshots/somedata-dashboard.png" />

+If you have another cup of coffee, you can just increment a value that has already been set

+	curl --data "column=0&label=Coffee%20Drank%20Today&value=increment&high=4" http://localhost:9999/

 A polling example - a github repository dashboard!
 --------------------------------------------------